GoogleChrome/web.dev/src/site/content/en/blog/ta-strategies/index.md

 So next up, we will learn exactly that.
 This article will give an introduction on how to combine these testing types into a reasonable strategy that matches your project.

-I want to share some recommendations on which testing strategies might fit which size of project.
+I want to share some recommendations on which testing strategies might fit your project, depending on its size.
 Let’s begin with a short overview—an attempt to generalize based on my own experience, so it can naturally deviate from your use case.
 I hope this is a good starting point:

 <div class="table-wrapper scrollbar">
   <table>